egustafson/egustafson.github.io/content/2014-07-10-migrating-pelican.rst

 .. _mynt:       http://mynt.uhnomoli.com/
 .. _Acrylamid:  http://posativ.org/acrylamid/index.html

 Why did I choose what I chose?
-Everyone has different modivations and I find understanding peoples modivations in more insightful than debating "what's better" -- to that end, here were my modivations and
+Everyone has different motivations and I find understanding peoples motivations in more insightful than debating "what's better" -- to that end, here were my motivations and
 conclusions:

 Static Site
-  My modivations are the standard and obvious.
+  My motivations are the standard and obvious.
 This is a simple site that I'm blogging to.
 I'm a software developer so I have greater mastery of emacs than Word as well as a hard time keeping files in a folder when there's version control.
-GitHub has turned common development tool into a social movement and to that end `GitHub Pages`_ is an awesome advancement to the "state of the art" and a key aspect of the `Social` in Socal Coding.
+GitHub has turned common development tool into a social movement and to that end `GitHub Pages`_ is an awesome advancement to the "state of the art" and a key aspect of the `Social` in Social Coding.

 .. _`GitHub Pages`:  https://pages.github.com